 For further advice, see our road travel page.

 Passenger trains are considered to be unsafe, especially during the rainy season.
-Train services are also unreliable.
+Train services are unreliable.
 Theft is common on trains and there have been cases where passengers’ belongings have been taken from their compartments.

 The safety standards you might expect of transport and tour operators, including adventure activities such as scuba diving, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 You should only use reputable tour operators and check that safety measures are in place.

 Piracy occurs in the coastal areas of Kenya.
-To the immediate north of Kenya's waters, attacks by pirates against all forms of shipping around Somalia's waters and the Gulf of Aden are increasing in frequency.
+To the immediate north of Kenya's waters, there have been attacks by pirates against all forms of shipping around Somalia's waters and the Gulf of Aden are increasing in frequency.
 Somali pirates using motherships have attacked shipping further than 1,000 nautical miles (1,850 kilometres) from the coast of Somalia.
 The International Maritime Bureau issues piracy reports on its website.
 See also our piracy bulletin for more information.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Kenya, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws Kenya, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for drug offences can be severe and include lengthy jail terms.
 See our Drugs page.

 Travellers are not allowed to work in Kenya, even in a volunteer capacity, without a valid work permit.
 Offenders may be fined, deported or jailed.